 LLN (12/21/18) – How does the Capitol Christmas tree get from one end of the country to the other safely and securely?
-Also: Jon Osburn offers tips to avoid cold and flu season.
+We’ll find out about hauling the Capitol Christmas tree.
+Also, Jon Osburn offers tips to avoid cold and flu season.
 We’ll have another of our trucking Christmas carols.
 And what’s next now that a bill on automated vehicles has died.

 0:00 – 9:41 – Newscast